University of the Philippines: U.P. Naming Mahal

 U.P.
-Naming Mahal, or U.P.
-Our Beloved, is the university's hymn.
+Naming Mahal is the university's hymn.
 The melody for the song was written by Nicanor Abelardo, an alumnus and former faculty member of the U.P.
 College of Music.
 Abelardo is considered to be one of the Philippines' greatest musicians.
 Because of the original scale of the hymn in B flat major, which is too high for the usual voice, U.P.
 Conservatory of Music (now U.P.
 College of Music) professors Hilarion Rubio and Tomas Aguirre reset the music in G major.
 The choral version arranged by Nhick Pacis was performed by the UP Concert Chorus.

 The English lyrics (entitled as "U.P.
-Beloved") was taken from a poem by Teogenes Velez, a Liberal Arts student.
+Beloved") were taken from a poem by Teogenes Velez, a Liberal Arts student.
 The translation to Filipino was a composite from seven entries in a contest held by the university.
 The judges did not find any of the seven translations as fully satisfactory.